 Google Analytics cookies help us to make the website better for you by providing us with user statistics, for example: which pages are the most visited; how a user navigates the site.
 No personal information is collected by these cookies.

 During the course of your study you may be asked to use third party websites or services or access linked content (eg. Youtube, Moodle) which may collect personal data about you.
-That site’s own privacy notice will explain you how they use your data.
+Each site will have its own privacy notice to explain how they use your data.

 The College as a corporate body is the data controller under the Data Protection Act, and the Board of Governors is therefore ultimately responsible for implementation.

-The designated data controller who is appointed to ensure compliance with the Act is the Executive Director of Corporate Planning; and appointed to deal with day-to-day matters is the Admin Services Manager.
+The designated data controller who is appointed to ensure compliance with the Act is the Executive Director of Corporate Planning; and appointed to deal with day-to-day matters is the Student Services Manager.

 If you have any questions about the ways in which we use your personal information, please contact our Data Protection Officer (Leanne Powell) either by email (DPO@nelson.ac.uk) or in writing (Nelson and Colne College, Scotland Road, Nelson, BB9 7YT).